gmwasi/AppointmentScheduler/README.md

 1. Clone the repo `git clone [git url]]`
 2. Go to your project folder from your terminal
 3. Run: `npm install` or `yarn install`
+4. Update the `REACT_APP_URL` in the .env file with the valid backend API endpoint
-4. After install, run: `npm run start` or `yarn start`
+5. After install, run: `npm run start` or `yarn start`
-5. It will open your browser(http://localhost:3000)
+6. It will open your browser(http://localhost:3000)

 ### Note